Creating the Modern Office

 Starting with the basics, when it comes to creating the modern office, we need to understand how to support a diverse group of people through a variety of work settings.
 We then need to understand what key features those work settings need to perform correctly.

-Below you can see a zoning diagram, its important to understand how you want people to transition through a space.
+Below you can see a zoning diagram, it’s important to understand how you want people to transition through a space.
 Understanding the activity and energy levels of each zone is key to positioning them correctly.

 Zone 5 for example is an area for high energy activities to take place, such as a reception, a townhall and breakout space, you wouldn’t necessarily put these next to a zone 1, a space reserved for quiet focused activities.
 There are areas which overlap, spaces which we refer to as architectural buffers, here we look to control the transition of zones to create a comfortable environment.